The Heart of the Peloponnese

 The view of the balcony of the archondariki (reception room, where coffee and cold water is offered to the visitors) is gorgeous.

-The imposing stone church of Panagia (Dormition of Virgin Mary) dominates the beautiful central square of the village.
-Next to it stands the stone building of the primary school.
+The imposing stone church of Panagia Elovitissa (Dormition of Virgin Mary), built in 1853, dominates the beautiful central square of the village.
+Next to it stands the stone building of the elementary school (now Mikis Theodorakis Museum), where young students once learned their first letters, read their first words, and dreamt about life.

 It is also worth visiting the little church of Agios Georgios with its impressive stone bell-clock tower (the main road separates the church from the bell tower) next to the recently renovated and turned into a hotel, Archontiko Anyfanti.